Point defect design in (Ba,Sr)TiO$_3$ -- an insight on agglomeration: Results

 \subsection{Phase diagrams}

 We start our analysis with the phase stability without external electrical fields.
-For defect-free (Ba$_{0.7}$,Sr$_{0.3}$)TiO$_3$, we find transition temperatures from cubic to tetragonal ($T_C^{C-T}$) to orthorhombic ($T_C^{T-O}$), and to rhombohedral ($T_C^{O-R}$) phases at 293~K, 210~K, and 168~K within the spread of experimental values of about 285--308~K, 217--222~K and 154--172~K, respectively.\cite{zhouEffectYttriumDoping2022, vigneshwaranStudyLowTemperaturedependent2020, liouDielectricCharacteristicsDoped1997, lemanovPhaseTransitionsGlasslike1996} These transition temperatures are modified with the concentration of non-polar defects, see Fig.~\ref{fig:PD_u0}.
+For defect-free (Ba$_{0.7}$,Sr$_{0.3}$)TiO$_3$, we find transition temperatures from cubic to tetragonal ($T_C^{\text{C-T}}$) to orthorhombic ($T_C^{\text{T-O}}$), and to rhombohedral ($T_C^{\text{O-R}}$) phases at 293~K, 210~K, and 168~K within the spread of experimental values of about 285--308~K, 217--222~K and 154--172~K, respectively \cite{zhouEffectYttriumDoping2022, vigneshwaranStudyLowTemperaturedependent2020, liouDielectricCharacteristicsDoped1997, lemanovPhaseTransitionsGlasslike1996}.
+These transition temperatures are modified with the concentration of non-polar defects, see Fig.~\ref{fig:PD_u0}.
 Thereby, changing the distribution of defects from random to 3D agglomerates (dashed and solid lines in subfigure (a)) or to 2D agglomerates (subfigure (b)) has a larger impact on the transition temperatures than changing their concentration.
-First, increasing the concentration of randomly distributed defects induces an approximately linear reduction of $T_C^{C-T}$ of more than 35~K for 2~\% defects.
-Second, agglomeration in 2D mainly reduces $T_C^{O-R}$, e.g.,\ by 33~K for 1~\% of defects and by 92~K for a full plane of defects.
-Third, cubic agglomerates with up to 2\% concentration have a minor impact on all phase transition temperatures.
-Large agglomerates in 3D and 2D induce a slight increase of $T_C^{T-O}$, while $T_C^{R-O}$ increases slightly in the presence of large 3D agglomerates or a high concentration of randomly distributed defects.
-Note that the qualitative changes of transition temperatures for randomly distributed defects are in good agreement to the experimental results published for the substitution of Ti by Zr.\cite{acostaBaTiO3basedPiezoelectricsFundamentals2017}